 4. Girl from Ipanema:

-Originally “La chica de Ipanema” [Girl from Ipanema] was written in 1953 by Vinicius de Moraes and composed by Antonio Carlos Jobim, but the one who popularized it and launched the song around the world was Joao Gilberto.
-It has been covered by famous singers and interpreted in different musical styles such as jazz, blues, rock and pop.
+“Garota de Ipanema” was originally written in 1953 by Vinicius de Moraes and composed by Antonio Carlos Jobim, but the one who popularized it and launched the song around the world was Joao Gilberto.
+It has been covered by famous singers and interpreted in different musical genres such as jazz, blues, rock and pop.

 5. Bésame mucho: